AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 - Remove a member from a thread
 - Update the name of a thread
 - Retrieve the attributes of a thread
-- Retrieve the thread member list
+- Retrieve the member list of a thread
-- Retrieve the thread list
+- Retrieve a thread list
 - Retrieve the latest message from multiple threads
 - Listen for thread events